A highly sought after accredited virtual course delivered by world-renowned experts at Moorfields Eye Hospital and UCL Institute of Ophthalmology.

 This course will feature live on-line lectures by an international faculty, interactive question and answer sessions and case discussions.
 Pre-recorded introductory lectures will cover topics such as anatomy, ophthalmic imaging and the clinical characteristics of genetic and acquired eye disease.

-The course is available online from Monday 4th September.
+The course is available online from Monday 4 September.
 Please click here to download the programme timetable, which indicates which sessions are pre-recorded and the date of the live sessions during September.

-Please note that all live sessions will be recorded so that it remains possible to participate in the course regardless of time zone and also to begin the course after the live lectures have taken place.
-The course will be available until Sunday 5th November.
+Please note that all live lecture sessions will either be available in pre-recorded format or will be recorded on the day of the live session so that it remains possible to participate in the course regardless of time zone and also to begin the course after the live lectures have taken place.
+The final live cases session will only be available to attend live on the day.
+The course materials will be available until Sunday 5 November.

 Optional Practical Day

 The course also offers an optional practical day, to be held on-site at Moorfields Eye Hospital.
-You can choose to attend this either on Friday 29th September or Friday 6th October, subject to availability of places.
+You can choose to attend this either on Friday 29 September, Friday 6 October, or Friday 13 October, subject to availability of places.
 In small groups you will watch practical demonstrations given by the Moorfields faculty and you will have an opportunity to undergo testing yourself, to experience electrophysiology from the patient's point of view.
 Details are given on the programme timetable.
 A maximum of 20 places are available, the cost is £155.00.
 If you would like to attend, please make sure that you add this option to your cart, as well as the course itself, before checking out.

 The course is intended for clinicians who wish to practice in the field or expand their knowledge, to basic and clinical scientists and other paramedics who have an interest in clinical vision science and to technicians and clinical physiologists working in ophthalmological or neurological electrodiagnostic units.

 The main course will include live lectures on the theory and practice of clinical visual electrophysiology.
 There will be lectures on electroretinography (ERG), pattern ERG, multifocal ERG, cortical visual evoked potential (VEP), the electro-oculogram (EOG) and extended ERG protocols.
-Topics will be addressed in the context of clinical applications, including specialised paediatric techniques, in a wide range of retinal and visual pathway disorders..
+Topics will be addressed in the context of clinical applications, including specialised paediatric techniques, in a wide range of retinal and visual pathway disorders.

 CPD points and a certificate of attendance will be awarded at the end of the course.